-If helpful, the learning outcomes for each topic area can be further broken down into smaller steps in the form of 'I can' statements.
-These can be used as a way to evidence pupils' progress.
+If helpful, the learning outcomes for each topic area can be further broken down into smaller steps in the form of 'I can' statements and these can be referenced to our assessment system, StAPPS.
+As such, they can be used as a way to evidence pupils' progress.